Sal Pace

 Email: sdpace4 (at) gmail (dot) com

-You can find all of my papers on Google Scholar, here.
+You can also find all of my papers on Google Scholar, here.

 I'm a theoretical physicist interested broadly in quantum field theories and quantum lattice models with applications to condensed matter physics.
 The primary goals of my research are to understand better (1) what possible universal phenomena, phases, and phase transitions can emerge in quantum many-body systems and (2) how such emergent, macroscopic phenomena can depend on microscopic details.
 I am approaching these questions using various aspects of (generalized) symmetries and topology, and am currently working on: